tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 ## Standardized variables (also documented in the Postman collection)

-The naming convention found here is used across other Salesforce Commerce product Postman collections in the Partner Readiness space when possible.
+⚠️ **_Note_**: The naming convention found here is used across other Salesforce Commerce product Postman collections in the Partner Readiness space when possible to support reuse.

-The collection relies on the following variables:
+This Postman collection relies on the following variables:

 | Name | Description | Location |
 | --- | --- | --- |